 The laws of business still apply.
-Operations managers may be keen to speed the investment in innovative digital tools, but it pays to first make the broader business case.
+Operations managers may be keen to speed the digital manufacturing investments through the use of innovative digital tools, but it pays to first make the broader business case.
 The long-term strategic view will persuade leadership teams to commit resources to digital operations.
 At best-in-class companies, operations leaders map out new levels of operating efficiency, reduced scrap rates, increased utilization rates for existing machines and extended life spans of expensive production assets.
 What really separates these leaders is their ability to look beyond traditional cost benefits and understand how digital tools can directly support revenue and growth objectives.
 They understand that ultimately, the investment in digital operations must provide a clear and reasonable return on investment.

 Similarly, like most large change programs, digital transformations require upfront investments that don’t always yield immediate returns.
 Digital leaders set expectations for both the initial return on investment as well as longer-term gains that will accrue in three to five years.
 Rather than try to secure significant new investment at the beginning, they rechannel existing outlays to support the first steps.
 Quick wins can help ensure that early stages of investment are self-funding and pave the way for fresh infusions of capital later on.